-The POS system has become ubiquitous in the retail business world for its considerable benefits.
+The POS system has become ubiquitous in retail for its considerable benefits.
 According to Finances Online, the global POS market is expected to reach $29.09 billion by 2025.
 Currently, there are two major POS platforms which are cloud-based POS and on-premise POS.
 No matter if POS is running on the cloud or local servers, all POS systems require a basic part to function properly which is a POS terminal.
 Let’s walk through today’s article to grab information regarding POS terminals – a core of the entire POS system.

 What’s a POS terminal?

 In short, POS terminals are any device with a screen for a store owner to interact with POS software.
 They vary from tablets, mobile phones, laptops, PCs, and even self-service kiosks.

 Unlike cash registers with limited functions like calculating the total and storing cash, POS terminals are far more complex with the ability to keep track of inventory and customers.
 Also, they help shopkeepers speed up the checkout process.
 Some POS terminals have extensive screen displays that let in-store shoppers closely monitor their carts and invoices.

 A typical POS terminal will integrate with credit card swipers to process electronic payments, a cash drawer to secure cash, and a receipt printer.
 For several retail businesses, owners also connect POS with a barcode scanner to more easily look up products and fasten checkouts.